siberoloji/siberoloji.github.io/content/en/blog/Useful Apps/2024-10-23-how-to-use-the-new-privacy-features-on-iphone-16.md

     - ios
     - iphone
 ---
 With the release of the iPhone 16 and iOS 18, Apple has introduced a suite of privacy features designed to enhance user control over personal data and improve security.
-This blog post will explore these new privacy features on iPhone 16 in detail, providing a comprehensive guide on how to utilize them effectively.
+This article will explore these new privacy features on iPhone 16 in detail, providing a comprehensive guide on how to utilize them effectively.

 ## Overview of New Privacy Features